-CureVac is developing a new good manufacturing practice (GMP) compliant ribonucleic acid (RNA) production facility at its German headquarters in Tubingen.
+German pharmaceutical company CureVac is developing a good manufacturing practice (GMP) compliant ribonucleic acid (RNA) production facility at its headquarters in Tubingen, Germany.

-The RNA active ingredients made at the plant can be used to treat various diseases and infections.
+RNA active ingredients produced at the plant can be used to treat various diseases and infections.
 A patent-protected production process is standardised for all RNA constructs.

-The plant is able to manufacture multiple products, smoothly switching from one production method to another in a few hours.
-The platform also eliminates the need to develop validation concepts for new products.
+The plant can manufacture multiple products, smoothly switching from one production method to another in a matter of hours.
+The platform also removes the need to develop validation concepts for new products.

-Production processes can be scaled according to different quantities ranging from small and customised batches to commercial-scale output.
+Production processes can be scaled according to different quantities, from small and customised batches to commercial-scale output.